S-Abbas011/E-Commerce_Sales_Analysis_python/README.md

 ![ECommerce logo](https://github.com/S-Abbas011/E-Commerce_Sales_Analysis_python/blob/main/E-commerce%20logo.png)

 ## Objective
-The primary objective of this project is to conduct a comparative analysis of sales performance across an e-commerce company's online and offline channels, leveraging Python.
-This will encompass the extraction of actionable insights from sales data, the execution of Exploratory Data Analysis (EDA), and the visualization of findings using contemporary Python libraries.
+The main goal of this project is to compare the sales performance of an e-commerce company’s online and offline stores using Python.
+This includes collecting and studying sales data, performing Exploratory Data Analysis (EDA) to find useful insights, and creating visualizations to clearly show the results using modern Python libraries.

 * Dataset ([E commerce sales analysis/Sample - Superstore.csv]("C:\Users\Syed Abbas\Downloads\Sample - Superstore.csv")